Attract more birds with water that moves

 Dripper

-The sound of dripping water attracts birds.
-The dripper must be connected to a water source, of course, usually a garden hose.
-(You can find ideas for do-it-yourself drippers made from plastic bottles, but keep in mind that plastic is toxic—current research is suggesting that even BPA-free plastics may be unsafe.
+The sound of dripping water also attracts birds.
+The dripper must be connected to a water source, usually a garden hose.
+(You can find instructions online for do-it-yourself drippers made from plastic bottles, but keep in mind that plastic is toxic—current research suggests that even BPA-free plastics may be unsafe.

 )